rupamJoshi/star_wars/readme.md

 * Search characters by name from SWAPI.
 * Resolve films and vehicles URLs to actual names.
-* Save favorite characters to MongoDB.
+* Save Searched characters to MongoDB.
 * Retrieve all saved characters.
 * Configurable via YAML file.
 * Unit-tested with mock SWAPI and in-memory repository.